salihgunduz/epftoolbox_transfer_learning/README.md

 We also selected the French market for detailed analysis on all DNN models suggested in Lago et al. (2021).
 We applied transfer learning to all four models of the French market.Fine-tuning has shown a statistically significant performance increase for all models with the exception of DNN 4.

 # Namings and testing
 Anyone can test and produce predictions by running  “transfer_learning_test.py” file.
 In this file, we can set source, target, DNN_id and hyperparameter_file_name parameters.
-Saved models are in
+Saved models are in examples/saved_models folder.
+Saved models' names are formatted as below:

+"target_source_DNNid_FT_experimentid_testday.h5"

+For example to forecasting 01.01.2016 in Belgium market with DNN 4,  "BE_FR_4_FT_1_1.h5" model is used.
+There are also random shuffle indexes files for each test day in the same folder  for producing same results.